ddsky/spoonacular-api-clients/javascript/docs/MiscApi.md

 let apiInstance = new SpoonacularApi.MiscApi();
 let opts = {
-  'query': burger, // String | The (natural language) search query.
+  'query': "burger", // String | The (natural language) search query.
-  'type': main course, // String | The type of the recipes.
+  'type': "main course", // String | The type of the recipes.
 See a full list of supported meal types.
-  'cuisine': italian, // String | The cuisine(s) of the recipes.
+  'cuisine': "italian", // String | The cuisine(s) of the recipes.
 One or more, comma separated.
 See a full list of supported cuisines.
-  'diet': vegetarian, // String | The diet for which the recipes must be suitable.
+  'diet': "vegetarian", // String | The diet for which the recipes must be suitable.
 See a full list of supported diets.
-  'includeIngredients': tomato,cheese, // String | A comma-separated list of ingredients that the recipes should contain.
+  'includeIngredients': "tomato,cheese", // String | A comma-separated list of ingredients that the recipes should contain.
-  'excludeIngredients': eggs, // String | A comma-separated list of ingredients or ingredient types that the recipes must not contain.
+  'excludeIngredients': "eggs", // String | A comma-separated list of ingredients or ingredient types that the recipes must not contain.
   'minLength': 0, // Number | Minimum video length in seconds.
   'maxLength': 999, // Number | Maximum video length in seconds.
   'offset': 56, // Number | The number of results to skip (between 0 and 900).